 - 4 Ways to Keep Your Midlife Relationship Strong and Healthy

-Final Thoughts on 3 Keys to a Lasting Marriage
+Final Thoughts on 3 Keys to Make a Relationship Last

 Communication is vital; but the point is not that you talk, it’s how you talk, and how you listen.
 The goal is not two people making noise, but two people understanding each other.

 You and your spouse must be friends.
 But you both need other friends, as well, some that you see as a couple and some that are yours independent of your spouse.